-- (1) understanding user and societal needs,

-- (2) advancing technologies, and

-- (3) demonstrating the maturity at a large scale.
+- (1) understanding the needs of users, society, and other stakeholders, - (2) advancing technologies, and - (3) demonstrating the maturity of mobility and transport services at a large scale.

 Large-scale Demonstrations in Pilots, Field Operational Trials (FOTs) and in Living Labs (see definitions in Chapter 7.1) provide enough evidence for showing Deployment Readiness and partnership's success (step 3).
 These demonstration activities close the loop in the co-creation process by proving the match between user needs and societal requirements, providing relevant data for impact assessments, and accelerating the technical development process.
 They support the uptake of innovative mobility solutions and/or logistics services with connected and highly automated vehicles for passenger and freight transport.